Pure Point Diffraction and Mean, Besicovitch and Weyl Almost Periodicity: Complete point diffraction

-The standard examples of aperiodic order do exhibit not only pure point diffraction and existence of phases but rather a uniform version of existence of phases and consistent phase property.
-In this section, we characterize the validity of these properties by Weyl almost periodicity.
+The standard examples of Aperiodic Order do not only exhibit pure-point diffraction and the existence of amplitudes (Fourier--Bohr coefficients) but rather a uniform version of the existence of amplitudes and the consistent phase property.
+We will characterize the validity of these properties by Weyl almost periodicity and then refer to this as complete point diffraction.

+In this subsection, we deal with translation bounded Weyl almost periodic measures.
+Let us start with the following obvious consequence of Proposition~\ref{prop:wap indep}.